samsquire/ideas4/README.md

  * **Website management** Run a web site with your desktop computer.
 Desktop acts like a VPS, with dynamic IP hosting, web server and database.

  * **Object maker** Describe the properties an object should have and have them stored in a collection.
 Write queries to retrieve them, sort them.
 Drag and drop text boxes, sliders etc to create a GUI.
+This is similar to Access but even more accessible, should be similar to a point and click diagram What You See iS What You Get editor

  * **Live tree and rich GUI editor** Every window, widget, dialogue, GUI on the screen forms part of a global tree data structure which can be used to interrogate what is on the screen and automate behaviour.
 Think of it as a global document object model (DOM) for the desktop but is actually a scenegraph.
 So every widget is accounted for.
 Someone can copy and paste a tree branch an create an identical but separated GUI from the root and modify it with drag and drop.